MaterializeInc/materialize/doc/user/content/guides/temporal-filters.md

 * As part of a conjunction phrase (`AND`), where `mz_logical_timestamp()` must be directly compared to [`numeric`](/sql/types/numeric) expressions not containing `mz_logical_timestamp()`.

 At the moment, you can't use the `!=` operator with `mz_logical_timestamp` (we're working on it).

+## Late-arriving data

+Records that arrive late (that is, with a timestamp that is too old to pass the filter) are not shown in the current window.
+Think of a temporal filter as being like a query to a database for records updated between certain timestamps: if the record is added to the database with a time before the earlier timestamp boundary, it will not appear in the query results.

+## Interactions with Materialize compaction

+Materialize periodically [compacts](/ops/deploymennt/#compaction) data to prevent memory usage from growing without bounds.
+This compaction does not affect temporal filters.

 ## Example